wenlzhang/obsidian-task-marker/docs/Setting.md

         - `[(]YYYY-MM-DD[)]` results in `(2023-01-01)`.
         - `[✅ ]YYYY-MM-DD` results in `✅ 2023-01-01`.
         - `[[completion::]YYYY-MM-DD[]]` results in `[completion::2023-01-01]`.
-    - Notes:
-        - Use [moment.js date format](https://momentjs.com/docs/#/displaying/format/) to format date and time to be appended.
-        - Use square brackets to surround content that is not part of the format string.

 ## Marking tasks